giovannifranco1/SQLCAP/README.md

                            ░
 ```

-# SQLCAP - SQL Injection Scanner
+# SQLCAP - SQL Capture and Analysis Platform

-SQLCAP (SQL Injection Scanner) is a Rust command-line tool designed to detect SQL injection vulnerabilities in HTTP headers and form parameters, using a modular and object-oriented approach.
+SQLCAP (SQL Capture and Analysis Platform) is a Rust command-line tool designed to detect SQL injection vulnerabilities in HTTP headers and form parameters, using a modular and object-oriented approach.

 ## Features